Blueprinter/GitHub-PushPull/README.md

 # GitHub-PushPull

+If you find a bug, or want to contribute to this code I will consider implementing suggested changes.

 This Apps Script WebApp will execute multiple different GitHub commits.
 For example, it will get all the contents of an Apps Script file and push all the files to a GitHub repo.